Champagne Problems (album): Composition and reception

 Commercially, #DQH1 debuted and peaked at number 72 on the UK Album Downloads Chart published by The Official Charts Company (OCC) for the week ending 20 January 2022.
 It also reached number 81 on GfK Entertainment's Album Download Chart on 17 January 2022.

 Track listing

+All lyrics written by Elena Alexandra Apostoleanu with additional help from Jordan Shaw, Minelli, Moa Pettersson Hammar, and Gustav Nyström on select tracks.